 The next iPhone may make the leap from Touch ID to Face ID.
 According to Korea Economic Daily, Bloomberg and a JP Morgan analyst, Apple has been working on facial recognition technology that leverages dual cameras for "biometric" identification.
 Like Touch ID -- but with your face instead of your thumbprint.

-Now, a developer who's been examining the firmware of Apple's forthcoming HomePod smart speaker, has discovered references to infrared face detection in the code.
+Now, a developer who's been examining the firmware of Apple's forthcoming HomePod smart speaker, has discovered references to infrared face detection in the code

 This is certainly one of the new features that could be holding up production.
 And if done wrong, the repercussions could be dramatic.
 Remember when the Samsung Galaxy S8's iris scanner was hacked with a photo and a contact lens?The circumstantial evidence is mounting.
 Many of the "leaked" images we've seen show an iPhone 8 that has two cameras arranged vertically with an LED flash in the middle.
 And Fast Company has reported that Apple has developed a rear-facing 3D laser system that would improve AR depth detection as well as autofocusing for photography.
 A patent application dated July 6, 2017, spotted by TechCrunch, spells out in great detail Apple's ambition to patent a sensor that can tell if you're human.
 In short, it looks pretty damn likely that facial recognition is coming to the iPhone.

 Though the rumored iPhone 7S and iPhone 7S Plus are likely to stick with current LCD technology, the next flagship is almost certain to have an OLED.
-(We've also heard that the entire iPhone lineup could go OLED in 2018.)
+(We've also heard that

 At least one new iPhone will have an OLED display